cobaltwebtech/cobalt-prod-site/src/content/services/3-live-life-on-the-edge.md

   description1: |
     Speed is paramount for anything delivered over the web today.
 Is your website stuck in 1996 on a 56K modem?
 Your end users don't have time to wait on a slow website to load.
 This could mean lost sales and poor user experience.
   description2: |
-    No matter if you have a simple blog on a static site generator or an ecommerce store with over 100,000 items or media-rich site with large images and videos, you need performance and speed built into your web platform.
+    Whether you have a simple blog on a static site generator, an ecommerce store with over 100,000 items, or media-rich site with large images and videos, you need performance and speed built into your web platform.
   imgMain: "@/images/services/service-global-network-wide.avif"
   imgAlt: "Global network graphic image"
 tabs: